szabopeter-dev/Harry-Potter-Full-Stack-App/README.md

 ```

-## Roadmap
+## Future Goals

-- Adding frontend to the application
+- Adding GUI/Frontend to the application